Horsiq/applicationtaskHI2020/README.md

 The United Nations (UN) have a campaign called [ActNow](https://www.un.org/en/actnow/) that is designed to call for individual action on climate change.
 By commiting myself to the ActNow initiative, I am aligned with the method of my influence and also helping _us_ achieve UNSDG 13.
 Climate Action.

-To help myself and others implement ActNow into our everyday and to push ourselves to commit to this initiative, I have developed an application called ACTDAILY which encourage you to register your climate actions each day.
+To help myself and others implement ActNow into our everyday life and to push ourselves to commit to this initiative, I have developed an application called ACTDAILY which encourage you to register your climate actions each day.

 ## 4. Product Presentation